2KAbhishek/dots2k/README.md

 ## What I learned

-While building Dotfiles I have learned to love the command line and it's efficiency, have discovered countless tools and techniques which will serve me for the rest of my days.
+While building Dotfiles I have learned to love the command line, and it's efficiency, have discovered countless tools and techniques, which will serve me for the rest of my days.

 ## What's next